Orchester Wiener Akademie: Performances

 The Orchester Wiener Akademie is presented regularly in Vienna with their annual Musikverein concert series and in some of the most prestigious festivals, such as Frankfurt, Schleswig-Holstein, Internationale Bachakademie Stuttgart, Klangbogen, the Carinthischer Sommer, Cuenca Festival, Handel Festival Halle and the Festival Internacional Cervantino.

 The association is the resident-orchestra of the International Festival of Liszt, whose mission is to perform and record the whole repertoire of orchestral music from Franz Liszt.
-Its first release, “The Sound of Weimar”, was in January 2011.
-It included the Dante Symphony and honored the 200th anniversary of Liszt’s birth.
-"The Sound of Weimar" was awarded the "Grand Prix du Disque Franz Liszt" twice.
+Its first release, The Sound of Weimar, was in January 2011.
+It included the Dante Symphony and honored the 200th anniversary of Liszt's birth.
+The Sound of Weimar was awarded the "Grand Prix du Disque Franz Liszt" twice.

 For the Orchestra, the opera is an important genre.
 It has recently interpreted works by Mozart, Schubert and Haydn, such as Symphony No. 40 (Mozart), Symphony No. 5 (Schubert), and Symphony No. 6 (Haydn).

-Since 2009, the Orchestra has collaborated with John Malkovich in the plays “The Infernal Comedy” and “The Giacomo Variations”.
+Since 2009, the Orchestra has collaborated with John Malkovich in the plays The Infernal Comedy and The Giacomo Variations.

 Discography

-The Orchester Wiener Akademie has recorded more than 30 discs, which include a variety of pieces like the Schubert masses, the First Symphony of Bruckner, and the three symphonies Times of the day of Haydn.
+The Orchester Wiener Akademie has recorded more than 30 discs, which include a variety of pieces like the Schubert masses, the First Symphony of Bruckner, and the three symphonies Times of the day of Haydn (no. 6, 7, 8).
 Their productions include: